hrit8ka/Group-5-RPG-Project/README.md

 7. To interact with an NPC (non-player character), approach them and press the **Enter** key.

-8. Pressing the **Enter** key also enabales the player to open the chest.
+8. Pressing the **Enter** key also enables the player to open the chest.

 9. Use the **Spacebar** key to guard (This helps in reducing the damage by 2).